ZVengin/MagicTools/README.md

-# reuse_code
+# MagicTools
-this repository includes the frequently used code in training neural network
+Frequently used tools in writing codes